 holiday family play which opens on December 6 (photo: Sam Tweedle / kawarthaNOW)

-8-bit video game that will appeal to audiences of all ages.
+form of an 8-bit video game that will appeal to audiences of all ages.

 were really lucky that we selected a script that came with editing